-Puff Pastry Vegetable Tart Recipe
+Puff Pastry Tart

-This Puff Pastry Vegetable Tart recipe with asparagus and artichokes baked on a sheet pan is an easy way to feed a group!
-Purchased puff pastry makes the crust effortless and the three-cheese blend of creamy ricotta, nutty Asiago and tangy goat cheese makes it extraordinary!
+This Puff Pastry Tart recipe with asparagus and artichokes baked on a sheet pan is an easy way to feed a group!
+Purchased puff pastry makes the crust effortless, and the three-cheese blend of creamy ricotta, nutty Asiago, tangy goat cheese, and spring vegetables makes it extraordinary!
 Vary the veggies to suit any season!

 Why This Recipe is a Keeper!

-How to Make Puff Pastry Vegetable Tart:
+How to Make a Puff Pastry Tart:

 Ingredient Notes and Substitutions: